Joe's Apartment: Production

 John Payson originally created the short film Joe's Apt. in 1992, which aired on MTV as filler in-between commercial breaks.
 Payson said he was inspired by a 1987 short film called Those Damn Roaches and the 1987 Japanese film Twilight of the Cockroaches, the latter crossing hand-drawn animation and live action.
 After the short received a CableACE Award, MTV executives were impressed enough to discuss producing a feature adaptation with Payson.
 In 1993, MTV made a deal with Geffen Pictures during development to produce films based on the network's properties and release them through Warner Bros.
+Pictures.
 While Joe's Apartment was put into production with a $13 million budget, a feature film adaptation of Beavis and Butt-Head was also put into development.

 Joe's Apartment was the first feature film Blue Sky Studios was involved in, having previously produced company logos and animated commercials.
 Under Chris Wedge's supervision, Blue Sky produced animated sequences of the cockroaches.
 The film also blended them with scenes of puppetry, real cockroaches, and stop-motion animation (including the TV roach porn).
 Executives at 20th Century Fox were impressed enough with Joe's Apartment to acquire Blue Sky, and eventually the studio became a feature-animation company.

 Reception

 Even with the enthusiastic billing as "MTV's first feature movie" and the support of the company, Joe's Apartment was a box office failure when it opened on July 26, 1996.
 Opening in 1,512 theaters but earning a dismal $1.8 million, the film closed all screenings in the middle of August and finished with only $4.6 million.
-Warner sold distribution rights for later MTV Film productions back to MTV's parent company, Viacom, not long after.
+Warner Bros. sold distribution rights for later MTV Film productions back to MTV's parent company, Viacom, not long after.

 Reviews were almost universally negative, mostly distaste at the blending of grimy gross-out gags and up-beat musical humor.
 Roger Ebert gave the film one star out of four, stating "Joe's Apartment would be a very bad comedy even without the roaches, but it would not be a disgusting one.
 No, wait: I take that back.
 Even without the roaches, we would still have the subplot involving the pink disinfectant urinal cakes."
 On their television show, Ebert's colleague Gene Siskel said he was bored by the nonstop scenes featuring the roaches, and lamented the underdeveloped relationship between Joe and Lily, quipping, "I wanted that romance to be more than just padding between the 'roach clips,' if you will."